imgag/ngs-bits/doc/tools/BamCleanHaloplex.md

 	Special parameters:
 	  --help           Shows this help and exits.
 	  --version        Prints version and exits.
+	  --changelog      Prints changeloge and exits.
 	  --tdx            Writes a Tool Definition Xml file.
 The file name is the application name with the suffix '.tdx'.

+### BamCleanHaloplex changelog
+	BamCleanHaloplex 0.1-222-g9be2128

 [back to ngs-bits](https://github.com/marc-sturm/ngs-bits)